binbashar/le-ref-architecture-doc/docs/user-guide/leverage-cli/reference/private-repos.md

 Leverage CLI will mount the host's SSH-Agent socket into the Levarage Toolbox container, this way your keys are accessed in a secure way.

-So, if an SSH private repo has to be reached the keys for such repo should be loaded in the SSH-Agent.
+So, if an SSH private repo has to be reached, the keys for such repo should be loaded in the SSH-Agent.

 If the agent is automatically started and the needed keys added in the host system, it should work as it is.